Cabinet of Luis Arce

-The Arce Cabinet constitutes the 222nd cabinet of the Plurinational State of Bolivia.
+The Arce Cabinet constituted the 222nd cabinet of the Plurinational State of Bolivia.
 It was formed on 9 November 2020, one day after Luis Arce was sworn in as the 67th president of Bolivia following the 2020 general election, succeeding the Áñez Cabinet.
 The cabinet is composed entirely of members of the ruling Movement for Socialism.
-Described as a "technocratic" cabinet, it has been noted for the low-profile and youth of some of its members as well as its political distance from former president Evo Morales.
+Described as a "technocratic" cabinet, it was noted for the low-profile and youth of some of its members as well as its political distance from former president Evo Morales.